Explorers push endurance limits to push cave to the 40-mile mark

 Binkley Cave has been growing rapidly since long-time ISS caver Gary Roberson published a history of the cave’s exploration Fifty Years Under the Sinkhole Plain in 2009.
 At the time of publication, Binkley Cave was just over 22 miles in length.
 It has almost doubled over the past five years.
 Major breakthroughs and breathtaking discoveries have come almost one after the other over this five-year span.

 One of these new discoveries was the Indiana Caverns section found in the fall of 2010.
 Indiana Caverns, which features ice age bones, a 35-foot waterfall, and an underground boat ride, opened to the public in June 2013 giving non-cavers their first glimpse of the underground cavern hidden below Harrison County’s sinkhole plain while dressed in street clothes.

-Rand Heazlitt, long time ISS member and part of the Indiana Caverns development team pushed a 1700-foot long water crawl on his first caving trip after completion of the cavern development project to discover the path leading to this vast new section known as the Wild Wild West.
+Rand Heazlitt, a long-time ISS member and part of the Indiana Caverns development team, pushed a 1700-foot long water crawl on his first caving trip after completion of the cavern development project to discover the path leading to this vast new section known as the Wild Wild West.
 With this discovery, the cave broke out into a huge new area of the sinkhole (karst) plain south of Corydon.